open-ch/kaeter/README.md

 # Kætər Tooling

-This module holds the `kaeter` cli and some assorted tooling like `kaeter-police`.
+This module holds the `kaeter` cli mono-repo tool.

 Things are still a bit rough, so your mileage may vary.